Bala534/Python-week1/README.md

   -https://pypi.org/

-I have used these references for the packages and libraries.
+We have used these references for the packages and libraries.